MCT-master/mct-master.github.io/_posts_draft/2023-11-27-fabianst-IMU-robotics.md

 # Conclusion
 ## Expanding Possibilities
 Looking ahead, our project sets the stage for exciting future endeavors and advancements in the realm of intuitive robotics.
 As we refine our system based on real-world feedback and continue to address challenges, the door opens to explore applications beyond painting.
 Future work can involve further enhancing the precision of our robotic system, incorporating machine learning algorithms for adaptive control, and expanding the compatibility with additional sensors for a richer user experience.
+We originally indented to implement haptics for this project which we sadly did not have time for, but this is also a possiblity in regards to future work.